-The device outputs any occurring faults in different ways.
-Fault output is staggered, allowing for an increasingly detailed level of analysis:
+The device outputs faults in different ways.
+Fault output is staggered and thus allows for an increasingly detailed level of analysis.

-- Communication errors can occur when transmitting telegrams to the device.
-The device then returns a fault code. - For faults that occur during reading, the device writes fault codes in the status log (see "Status log", page 49).
+- Communication errors can occur when transmitting data to the device.
+The device then returns a fault code. - For faults that occur during reading, the device writes fault codes in the status log (see "Status log", page 45).see "Status log", page 45.